lirenyeo/FrontendSublimeHotkeys/README.md

 # The Ultimate Sublime Hotkeys for Frontend Web Developer

-A collection of MacOS Sublime hotkeys I use frequently as a frontend developer dealing with HTML, CSS and Javascript.
+A collection of MacOS Sublime hotkeys I use frequently as a frontend developer dealing with HTML, CSS and Javascript (React).

 ## Getting Started
 Every hotkey here is the default from MacOS Sublime 3 and Packages that I installed.